-I worked as part of a cross-functional team including:
+I worked as part of a cross-functional team, including:

 - UX Research